spatialos/online-services/README.md

 Online Services are as unopinionated and generic as possible because you know best what your game requires.
 The primary language is C#, but we provide protocol buffer files too so you should be able to re-implement the services in whichever language you choose.
 The services support gRPC and HTTP.

 We encourage you to create a fork of this repository so that you can make whatever customizations you want to it; use it as a base, rather than a comprehensive one-size-fits-all solution.

-## Documentation

-You can find the documentation at [documentation.improbable.io/online-services](https://documentation.improbable.io/online-services/docs).

 ## Included in this repository